fastlta/sb-public/docs/public_api.md

         ]
       },
       {
-        "... info for next brick"
+        "... info for next Silent Brick"
       }
    ]
 }